-1. Literacy and Numeracy requirements for NCEA Level 1 is 10 credits through:

-- 2. Literacy and Numeracy Unit Standards have been designed to be used in schools, tertiary and work place programmes. - 3.
-Both Literacy and Numeracy Unit Standards have been designed for everyday life and relevant family, financial and community work place situations. - 4.
+- 1. Literacy and Numeracy Achievement Standards for NCEA Level 1 is 10 Credits each gained through external examininations. - 2.
+For 2024 only Both Literacy and Numeracy Unit Standards still count towards gaining NCEA Level 1.
+These unit standards have been designed for everyday life and relevant family, financial and community workplace situations. - 3.
+Both Literacy and Numeracy Unit Standards have been designed for everyday life and relevant family, financial and community workplace situations. - 4.
 NZQA Reporting will show how the Literacy and Numeracy have been achieved. either by Unit Standards or Achievement Standards. - 5.
 Literacy and Numeracy Achievement Standards have been designed to meet Level 6 of the New Zealand Curriculum in a range of subject areas.